Adding error bars

 - Percentage Uses the percentage that you specify in the Percentage box to calculate the error amount for each data point as a percentage of the value of that data point.
 Y error bars and X error bars that are based on the percentage of the value of the data points vary in size.

-- Standard deviation(s) Displays the standard deviation for the plotted values that is calculated for each data point and then multiplied by the number that you specify in the Standard deviation(s) box.
+- Standard deviation(s) Displays the standard deviation for the plotted values that are calculated for each data point and then multiplied by the number that you specify in the Standard deviation(s) box.
 The resulting Y error bars or X error bars are the same size and do not vary with each data point.

 - Standard error Displays the standard error amount for all plotted values.
 All data points in the series display the error amount in the same height for Y error bars and the same width for X error bars.